zhangshuyun/gitaly/doc/rfcs/resource_limit_through_cgroups.md

 has the same limits.
 Let's consider this grouping for both memory and CPU.

 In the case of a limitation on a maximum of allocated bytes this strategy is viable.
-Even when the total of of maximum allocatable bytes of each subgroup exceeds the parent group maximum of allocatable bytes, this works in cases where the parents limit vastly exceeds each subgroups limit.
+Even when the total of maximum allocatable bytes of each subgroup exceeds the parent group maximum of allocatable bytes, this works in cases where the parents limit vastly exceeds each subgroups limit.
 When the parent group limit is exceeded, out of memory events will be send to subgroups, much like the